cs106l/textbook/src/02-cpp-fundamentals/05-pointers-and-memory.md

 ref = e;  // This line changed *pi*, not ref!
 ```

 Lastly, references are not allowed to be `nullptr`&mdash;they must always point to an object.
-There are hacky ways to get a reference to point to a `nullptr`[^4], but such programs, although they may compile, are invalid in C++.
+There are hacky ways to get a reference to store `nullptr`[^4], but such programs, although they may compile, are invalid in C++ and may lead to undefined behaviour.

 [^4]: We could technically write code like this to get a null reference: